SFTP Server

 • Support for SSH key authentication;

-• Ability to set a target directory on the remote server.
+• A configurable target directory on the remote server;

 Preparation